luigisaetta/cxr-pneumonia/README.md

 * **Ensemble** of K=5 models: predictions are average from prediction from each single model
 * Code for controls and inference on **DICOM** files
 * Plot of Images Intensity profiles for different diseases
-* Model interpretaion with GRAD-Cam
+* Model interpretation with GRAD-Cam

 ### Updates
 Last update: 07/01/2021